 - After one minute, check egg bites for the proper temperature

-- Add an additional 5 or 10 seconds on full power, if needed
+- Add 5 or 10 seconds on full power, if needed

 Monte says